 Enhanced ShockBurstTM uses ShockBurstTM for automatic packet handling and timing.
-During transmit, ShockBurstTM assembles the packet and clocks the bits in the data packet for transmission.
+During transmit, ShockBurstTM assembles the packet and clocks the bits in the data packet into the transmitter for transmission.
 During receive, ShockBurstTM constantly searches for a valid address in the demodulated signal.
 When ShockBurstTM finds a valid address, it processes the rest of the packet and validates it by CRC.
-If the packet is valid the payload is moved into a vacant slot in the RX FIFOs.
-All high speed bit handling and timing is controlled by ShockBurstTM.
+If the packet is valid the payload is moved into the RX FIFO.
+The high speed bit handling and timing is controlled by ShockBurstTM.

-Enhanced ShockBurstTM features automatic packet transaction handling for the easy implementation of a reliable bi-directional data link.
-An Enhanced ShockBurstTM packet transaction is a packet exchange between two transceivers, with one transceiver acting as the Primary Receiver (PRX) and the other transceiver acting as the Primary Transmitter (PTX).
+Enhanced ShockBurstTM features automatic packet transaction handling that enables the implementation of a reliable bi-directional data link.
+An Enhanced ShockBurstTM packet transaction is a packet exchange between two transceivers, where one transceiver is the Primary Receiver (PRX) and the other is the Primary Transmitter (PTX).
 An Enhanced ShockBurstTM packet transaction is always initiated by a packet transmission from the PTX, the transaction is complete when the PTX has received an acknowledgment packet (ACK packet) from the PRX.
-The PRX can attach user data to the ACK packet enabling a bi-directional data link.